 Make the Most of the Phonics Game

 Have the learners say the name of the picture and the sound it begins with.
 Then, the players determine the letter that makes the correct sound.
 If they have that letter have them place it on the domino train.
-Turn the domino train as needed to fit the surface that you are playing on until the final domino is played.

 More Alphabet Games